 Elizabeth Zang was born and raised in South London, so didn’t have much exposure to climbing growing up.
 She then went to Oxford, another very flat city, for university so didn’t see any climbing in her student years either.
-She finally found climbing as an adult, following the London indoor climbing boom, and it quickly became a passion of hers.
-This late start has made her very conscious of the years of climbing she’s missed out on but it’s fuelled her desire to learn and progress with the right approach and mindset, and also meant she’s been alive to certain considerations she otherwise wouldn’t have thought about.
+She returned to London and finally found climbing as an adult, following the London indoor climbing boom, when it quickly became a passion of hers.
+This late start has made Elizabeth very conscious of the years of climbing she’s missed out on but it’s fuelled her desire to learn and progress with the right approach and mindset.

-Elizabeth loves climbing for many reasons and it has helped her in many ways, but it has also been difficult at times.
-She started speaking about some of her experiences on her Instagram – Elizabeth Zang.
-What started as a digital logbook to record sessions became a place to share not just sends but fails, thoughts and feelings too.
+Elizabeth loves climbing for many reasons and it has helped her in many ways, physically and mentally and socially.
+However, it has also been difficult at times and Elizabeth has been acutely aware of some of the issues that exist within climbing.
+She started speaking about some of her experiences on her Instagram – @ezclimbs – which started as a digital logbook to record sessions but became a place to share not just sends, tips and experiences but also failed attempts, her feelings around negative progress or unsuccessful sessions, and thoughts around some less positive aspects of climbing.
 Her posts struck a chord with others online, and a kind and supportive online community started to build up around them.
 Touched by the responses she’s received, Elizabeth is keen to continue using her platform to show the trials and fears that lie behind the send, encouraging openness about success and failure on a platform where sometimes only the former is portrayed.